brickviking/minecrafty/README.md

 -   Digiex (obsolete and not kept up to date)

 -   Minecraft Version Changer (TunkDesign) (obsolete, though still available)

 -   SKMCLauncher (sk89q.com, obsolete)

 -   Download of the latest bukkit Recommended Build (DCMA issues)

-Requirements {#requirements}
+Requirements
 ------------

 -   A paid account for Minecraft.
 Unpaid won’t work, or at best you will have demo.

 -   One or more of the Minecraft launchers referred to in the list above.

 -   Linux running in graphical (Xorg) mode with 3-D acceleration.
 Minecraft won’t work otherwise.

 -   Any version of Linux with bash 4 (FreeBSD may work, but only if you have bash 4 installed.)
 This has NOT been tested with cygwin, as Windows has its own launcher.

 -   xrandr (available in most Linuxes.)